Quitch/Queller-AI/README.md

 - Takes too long transition from a naval start to a land game on mixed maps
 - Will not send all its troops through a teleporter even when there's no reason not to
 - Will overbuild on land/sea when it should be dealing with a threat in the other arena
-- Too aggressive in spending excess eco when it has a lot of fabbers
-- If an Advanced Fabber is sent to another planet the building of a factory can be delayed
 - Doesn't understand when it needs to build units in preparation for an attack versus when it should shutdown factories so it can build super weapons

 #### MAYBEFIX